Thermal paper

-Thermal paper (sometimes referred to as an audit roll) is a special fine paper that is coated with a material formulated to change color when exposed to heat.
-It is used in thermal printers, particularly in inexpensive or lightweight devices such as adding machines, cash registers, and credit card terminals.
+Thermal paper (often supplied in roll form, and sometimes referred to as an audit roll) is a special fine paper that is coated with a material formulated to change color locally when exposed to heat.
+It is used in thermal printers, particularly in inexpensive devices, such as adding machines, cash registers, credit card terminals and small, lightweight portable printers.

-The surface of the paper is coated with a solid-state mixture of dye and a suitable matrix; a combination of a fluoran leuco dye for example.
-When the matrix is heated above its melting point, the dye reacts with the acid, shifts to its colored form, and the changed form is then conserved in a metastable state when the matrix solidifies back quickly enough.
-The reactant acid in thermal paper is often bisphenol A (BPA).
+The surface of the paper is coated with a substance which changes color when heated above a certain temperature.
+The printer essentially consists of a transport mechanism which drags the paper across a thermal dot matrix print head.
+The (very small) dots of the head heat up very quickly to imprint a dot, then cool equally quickly.

-Usually, the coating will turn black when heated, but coatings that turn blue or red are sometimes used.
-While an open heat source, such as a flame, can discolor the paper, a fingernail swiped quickly across the paper will often generate enough heat from friction to produce a mark.
+Most thermal papers' coatings turn black when heated, but coatings that turn blue or red, and multicolor coatings, are sometimes used.
+An unintended heat source, such as a coffee cup, can discolour the paper and obscure any printing.
+A fingernail rubbed quickly across the paper may generate enough heat from friction to produce a mark.

-Multicolor thermal paper first became available in 1993 with the introduction of the Fuji Thermo-Autochrome (TA) system.
-This was followed in 2007 by Polaroid's development of the Zink ("zero-ink") system.
-Both of these methods rely on multi-layer coatings with three separate colorizing layers, with different methods used for independent activation of each layer.

 History

 The earliest direct thermal papers were developed by NCR Corporation (using dye chemistry) and 3M (using metallic salts).
 The NCR technology became the market leader over time, although the image would fade rather rapidly compared with the much more expensive, but durable 3M technology.

 Texas Instruments invented the thermal print head in 1965, and the Silent 700, a computer terminal with a thermal printer, was released in the market in 1969.
 The Silent 700 was the first thermal print system that printed on thermal paper.
-During the 1970s, Hewlett-Packard integrated thermal paper printers into the design of its HP9800 series desktop computers, and integrated it into the top of the 2600-series CRT terminals as well as in plotters.
+During the 1970s, Hewlett-Packard integrated thermal paper printers into the design of its HP 9800 series desktop computers, and integrated it into the top of the 2600-series CRT terminals as well as in plotters.

-In the 1970s and early 1980s, Japanese producers (such as Ricoh, Jujo, and Kanzaki), using similar dye-based chemistry, formed partnerships with barcode printer manufacturers (such as TEC, Sato, and others) and entered the emerging global bar code industry, primarily in supermarkets.
-U.S. producers such as Appleton (NCR's licensee), Nashua Corporation, Graphic Controls, and others fought to gain market share.
-Leading pressure-sensitive label producers such as Avery Dennison became major consumers of direct thermal paper for label applications.
+In the 1970s and early 1980s, Japanese producers, including Ricoh, Jujo, and Kanzaki, using similar dye-based chemistry, formed partnerships with barcode printer manufacturers, including TEC and Sato, and entered the emerging global bar code industry, primarily for supermarket receipt printers.
+U.S. producers including Appleton (NCR's license), Nashua Corporation, and Graphic Controls fought for market share.
+Users of pressure-sensitive label such as those made by Avery Dennison became major consumers of direct thermal label stock.

-In the late 1980s and early 1990s, thermal transfer, laser printing, electrophotography, and, to a lesser extent, ink jet printing began to take away industrial and warehouse barcode applications due to better durability.
-Direct thermal made a strong comeback with point of sale receipts (gasoline pumps, cash registers, rental car receipts, etc.).
+In the late 1980s and early 1990s, thermal transfer (distinct from direct thermal, and stable), laser printing, electrophotography, and, to a lesser extent, inkjet printing began to take away industrial and warehouse barcode applications due to better stability and durability of prints.
+Direct thermal made a strong comeback with point-of-sale receipt printing.

 During 1998, Nintendo used thermal paper technology for their Game Boy Printer.